sodalabsab/cicdcourse/README.md

    - Start VS Code and open the directory by selecting "Open folder..." from the File meny

 ### This is the end of the first setup session
-Now the course will continue
+Now the course will continue with some more slides

 ## Lab 1
 Let´s build and setup the system locally.